mmakipaa/rl/README.md

 ### Approximate linear value representation

-With approximate methods, action-value function `Q(s,a;w)` is approximated using a linear function of weight vector `w`.
+With approximate methods, action-value function _Q(s,a;w)_ is approximated using a linear function of weight vector _w_.
 Values are updated applying TD(0) semi-gradient descent

 - Semi-gradient Sarsa

 ### Batch method

 The above methods use episodes to update estimates of action-value function, even for TD updates.
-For batch method, we create an experience consisting of a large number of `{S,A,R,S}` samples and use the batch to derive an estimate for weights of a linear model.
+For batch method, we create an experience consisting of a large number of _{s,a,r,s´}_ samples and use the batch to derive an estimate for weights of a linear model.

 - Least-squares policy iteration LSPI-LSTDQ